Angelina Baiden-Amissah

-Angelina Baiden-Amissah (born 8 February 1954) is a Ghanaian politician and a former member of parliament for the Shama constituency of the Western Region of Ghana.
+Angelina Baiden-Amissah (born 8 February 1954) is a Ghanaian politician and a former member of parliament for the Shama constituency in the Western Region of Ghana.

+Early life and education

+Baiden-Amissah was born in Shama, Ghana in the Western Region (Ghana) and attended Mfantsiman Girls' Senior High School for her high school diploma.

+In 1991, she earned a Bachelor of Education Degree with focus on Home Economics & Integrated Science, from the University College of Education.
+She later obtained a Post Graduate Certificate in "Leaders in Development: Managing Political & Economic Change" from the Harvard University.

+Baiden-Amissah also obtained an Executive Master in Business Administration (EMBA) from the Ghana Institute of Management and Public Administration and other certifications in Pedagogy and Early Childhood Development.

 Politics

 Baiden-Amissah was a member of the 4th parliament of the 4th republic as a representative of the Shama constituency.
 She was also a member of the 3rd parliament of the 4th republic of Ghana.

-Her Political Career begun in 2000 when she contested in the 2000 Ghanaian General elections as a parliamentary candidate on the ticket of the New Patriotic Party.She won the seat with a total of elected in the 2000 Ghanaian General elections with a total of 8,284 votes making 31% of the total votes cast.
+Her Political Career begun in 2000 when she contested in the 2000 Ghanaian General elections as a parliamentary candidate on the ticket of the New Patriotic Party.
+She won the seat in the 2000 Ghanaian General elections with a total of 8,284 votes making 31% of the total votes cast.
 She contested again during the 2004 General elections and retained her seat with a total of 14,782 votes.
 She contested again in the 2008 elections and lost her seat to Gabriel Kodwo Essilfie of the National Democratic congress.

+Between 2001 and 2005, she was appointed as Deputy Minister of Education, Youth and Sports under the John Kufuor's government.